 Ukrainians gave newly-freed opposition leader and former prime minister Yulia Tymoshenko a hero's welcome when she spoke to protesters in Kyiv Saturday, urging them to continue their demonstrations.

-As part of a deal to end weeks of violence, Tymoshenko was freed from a prison hospital where she had been serving time for abuse of power -- a charge her supporters say was political revenge by President Viktor Yanukovych.
+As part of a deal to end weeks of violence, Ms. Tymoshenko was freed from a prison hospital where she had been serving time for abuse of power - a charge her supporters say was political revenge by President Viktor Yanukovych.

 She spoke to the crowd in Kyiv's Independence Square from a wheelchair because of severe back pain.
-Tymoshenko called the protesters heroes and the best of Ukraine.
-She implored them not to give up their demonstration, before breaking down into tears.
+Ms. Tymoshenko called the protesters heroes and the best of Ukraine.
+She implored them not to give up their demonstration, then broke down into tears.

 Earlier Saturday, Ukraine's parliament voted to dismiss President Yanukovych and set early elections for May 25.

 Parliament also elected a new speaker, Oleksandr Turchynov, a longtime Tymoshenko ally.
 Former speaker and government supporter Volodymyr Rybak resigned.